MylesBartlett/serox/README.md

 # Serox

-_Rusty abstractions for Python._
+_Rusty abstractions for Python_

-`Serox` defines a emulates a suite of commonly-used Rust abstractions in a manner that is near-fully static-type-checker compliant, the exceptions being cases involving higher-kinded types (HKTs; e.g.
+`serox` provides a suite of commonly-used Rust abstractions in a manner that is near-fully static-type-checker compliant, the exceptions being cases involving higher-kinded types (HKTs; e.g.
 `Iterator.collect`) as these are not currently supported by Python's type system.

-Namely:
+The subset of abstractions most broadly-applicable are importable from `serox.prelude`.

+## Features

 1. `Iterator` combinators that allow for the seamless chaining of operations over data with [rayon]-inspired functionality for effortless parallelism.